 Peace Engineering Program

 Designed for engineering students interested in becoming responsible critics of contemporary societies and effective agents for positive social transformations.
 Students should expect this program to take one additional semester.
-The study options lead to B.S. degrees in any Engineering field (i.e. civil, computer, electrical or mechanical) and a minor in Peace Engineering.
+The study options lead to B.S. degrees in any Engineering field (i.e. civil, computer, electrical or mechanical) and a minor in Justice and Peace Studies.

 The purpose of the peace engineering program is to engage and teach students to collaborate with and empower those experiencing injustices to develop innovative and sustainable solutions from a service mindset.
 The integrative program brings the social analysis of justice & peace studies together with the technical skills of engineering to find the best way for our engineers to promote the common good.